deephealthproject/eddl/README.md

 ```

 > Note:
-> If the conda envoriment misses some dependency, please write an issue and complete the installation manually
+> If the conda environment misses some dependency, please write an issue and complete the installation manually

-### Install
+### Installation

-To build and install the EDDL library from source, execute the following:
+To build and install the EDDL library from source, execute the following commands inside the `eddl/` folder:

 ```bash
 mkdir build